-Our initial analysis will take place at a Module level, responding to RQ1 as well as addressing the themes of RQ4 (transitions) and RQ5 (non-specialist teachers).
-Where appropriate evidence exists (≥2 effects sizes from RCTs or 'high quality' QEDs which can be sensibly synthesised) we will extract coded data from EPPI Reviewer to conduct metaanalyses within each module/RQ.
+Our initial analysis will take place at a topic level, responding to RQ1 as well as addressing the themes of RQ4 (transitions) and RQ5 (non-specialist teachers).
+Where appropriate evidence exists (≥2 effects sizes from RCTs or 'high quality' QEDs which can be sensibly synthesised) we will extract coded data from EPPI Reviewer to conduct meta-analyses within each topic/RQ.
 Meta-analyses will be conducted in the metafor package in R (Viechtbauer, 2010), using a random effects model to account for study variance and allowing us to include all relevant effect sizes in the analyses.
 We will use an inverse variance weighting approach to account for sample size (Deeks, Higgins & Altman, 2020).
 We will present the results in a forest plot together with the overall mean effect size (where appropriate).
 If there is statistically significant heterogeneity (see section 'Investigation of heterogeneity' below), then we will not report the overall mean effect size (i.e., the 'diamond' in the forest plot), but will report only the effect sizes and confidence intervals for each study and the heterogeneity statistics in the forest plot.
-Whether or not there is statistically significant heterogeneity statistics in the forest plot.
-Whether or not there is clearly significant heterogeneity below).
+Whether or not there is statistically significant heterogeneity, we will conduct analyses to explore possible sources of variation in the studies (see Investigation of heterogeneity below).